petar-m/EventBrokerSlim/EventBrokerSlim/ReadMe.md

 ## Events

 Events can be of any type.
-A good practice for event is to be immutable - may be processed by multiple handlers in different threads.
+A good practice for an event is to be immutable - it may be processed by multiple handlers in different threads.

 ## Event Handlers